ucsd-cse-pace/handbook/index.md

 #### What are some alternatives to internships?

 Research and school opportunities are other great alternatives to internships if you would still like to gain experience.
-For second years, there is the ERSP and GEAR program, which is are year long programs that introduce you to research and give you some experience.
+For second years, there are the ERSP and GEAR programs, which are year-long programs that introduce you to research and give you some experience.
 The application usually comes out in March/April and you should apply during your first year at UCSD if you are interested.

 For school opportunities, you can apply to be a CS tutor, SPIS mentor, or even a Lead Peer Mentor for PACE!
 There are many other engineering mentorship programs/jobs on campus.
-The IDEA center has study groups which are lead by students for the lower division classes, as well as other summer programs that you can apply to mentor for.
+The IDEA center has study groups which are led by students for the lower division classes, as well as other summer programs that you can apply to mentor for.

 ## **Research?**

-TODO
+There are a lot of different aspects of computer science, and research is one of them.
+Research is a great way to gain hands-on experience in the computing field you're interested in, while also opening opportunities to interact with faculty.
+However, research is not for everyone so don't feel pressured that you have to have research experience.

+If you are interested in research, here is some advice on how to get started:

+#### **Where do I start with finding research opportunities?**

+Research the different research projects!
+You can find the different research computing topics [Here](https://cse.ucsd.edu/research)!

+Find something that interests you!
+It is totally normal to not know what you want to do yet.
+Doing research is a great way to dive into a specific topic to see if it aligns with your long-term career goals.

+If you are a first-year and are looking for research opportunities for your second year, there are the ERSP and GEAR programs, which are year-long research programs.
+Applications open in March/April and you should apply during your first year at UCSD if you are interested.

+#### **How should I prepare to get a research opportunity?**

+Make sure your Resume is up-to-date.
+If you are having trouble with your resume, there are some resume tips and resources listed in the [Internship](#Internship) section.
+Remember that as a first-year student, professors or recruiters don't expect you to have a ton of computing experience.
+You can list your high school experience, class projects, and/or extracurricular activities.

+Most professors recommend you read their previous research paper(s) or just have a bit of background on their work before you speak with them.
+Therefore, do some research on what research you are interested in and find the professor in charge.

+Once you have found the professor you are interested in doing research for, you are ready for the next steps...

+#### **How do I get a research opportunity?**

+Contact the professor in charge of the research lab you are interested in.
+You can either email the professor or go to their UGCOM office hours if they have them.
+When contacting the professor:

+    1. Introduce yourself
+    2. Why you are reaching out to them?
+        1. Why you are interested in their research?
+        2. What skills can you bring to benefit the research team?

+#### **What happens if I don't get a research opportunity?**

+That's okay!
+There are endless opportunities at UCSD, whether it is computing-related or not.

+You can apply to be a CSE tutor or a mentor if you are looking for leadership experience.

+You can also join one of the computing organizations to get some hands-on experience at UCSD... some examples are WIC, ACM, PIB, TSE, and so many more!
+There are also many other [social organizations](https://studentorg.ucsd.edu/) that you could potentially join.

 ## Personal Projects